VBirkenes/DAT250/dat250-expass2.md

 Link to experiment 1: https://github.com/VBirkenes/DAT250-experiment1/settings

 Cloned the Maven project and followed the tutorial.
+I downloaded the JPA plugin for IntelliJ.
+This was straightforward so I did not encounter any problems.

 Running main: